 Is nausea dangerous?

-While nausea is definitely uncomfortable, it is not harmful to you or #baby .
+While nausea is definitely uncomfortable, it is not harmful to you or Your Baby .
 On the contrary, it is often perceived as an indication of a healthy pregnancy.

 How to manage nausea

 To prevent nausea you should eat small meals but more often, and stay away from fatty, fried, or spicy foods.
 Ginger can help reduce the symptom as well.
 Also, ask your doctor about taking a vitamin B-6 supplement.
 If your vomiting is getting too severe, contact your doctor.

 During the early phases of pregnancy, your blood volume increases to supply the developing placenta and Your Baby with nutrients, which causes your heart to work harder.
 Another reason is an increase in the hormone progesterone, which is known to have a sedating effect.
 On top of that, your body is changing the way it processes food and nutrients, causing more stress and fatigue.